m1guel17/m1guel17/README.md

-# Hi there, I'm Miguel Esteban Flores Sierra 👋
+# Hi there, I'm Miguel Esteban 👋
 ### Freelance Software Developer 👨‍💻

 I am a software developer with 3 years of experience in software development and design.
 I specialize in creating efficient and scalable solutions.
 With my background in consulting and advisory I bring a unique perspective to my software projects, understanding the critical need for accuracy, reliability, and performance in complex systems.